 NIKOI ISLAND, INDONESIA

-Nikoi Island joined The Long Run in 2015 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
+Nikoi Island joined The Long Run in 2013 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
 Nikoi became a GER® (Global Ecosphere Retreat®) in May 2022.

 To protect the environment, Nikoi has been working with one of Singapore’s leading Naturalists to safeguard wildlife and biodiversity on the island and assist recovery of endangered turtle population.
 The island has successfully created a Marine Protection Area and has a full time Marine Conservation Officer on site.
 Driftwood from nearby islands and alang alang grass roofing were used as primary building materials.
 The villas have no air-conditioners and fans keep guests cool at night with low voltage LED or CFL lighting.
 Solar panels provide hot water and create an excess of energy for battery storage so that the generators can even be switched off 12 hours per day.
 Everything possible is recycled, reused or upcycled, such as the car tyre flip flops and rice bags souvenirs in the shop.

 The people of Bintan are very important to Nikoi.
 The Island Foundation is a registered charity that Nikoi established in 2009 to help support the local communities.
 Based on discussions with local community leaders, education was identified as the primary need and learning centres in five fishing villages along the east coast of Bintan were established.
 To provide the communities with alternative income sources The Island Foundation leads and supports a wide range of projects; from weaving baskets and bags from old newspapers to developing wooden spinning tops.
 To further support to communities, Nikoi is dedicated to employ locals in both unskilled and managerial positions, who receive continuous training to advance their careers.